 - Interlaminar ESIs: This type of epidural is typically used in cervical and thoracic conditions, but can be effective in the lumbar conditions as well.
 This injection is performed in a midline approach at a single level of the spine, between the spinous processes of two vertebrae.
 Once the needle is positioned in the epidural space, the physician injects a mixture of steroid and anesthetic solution, spreading the medication along the affected nerve roots and discs.
 The entire procedure typically takes less than 5 minutes.

-- Caudal ESIs: This type of epidural is less commonly performed, as transforaminal epidurals are typically more effective for low lumbar pain; but the caudal technique has been shown to be effective, particularly for pain originating from the sacrum or tailbone.
+- Caudal ESIs: This type of epidural is less commonly performed, as transforaminal epidurals are typically more effective for low lumbar pain; however, the caudal technique has been shown to be effective, particularly for pain originating from the sacrum or tailbone.
 This approach places the medication in the epidural space above the tailbone, where a large volume of treatment solution in the form of steroid and anesthetic medication is placed.

 ESIs are considered a safe, non-surgical treatment for patients suffering from neck and back pain.
 The procedure is one of the most common procedures performed in pain management.
-The most common potential risks include bleeding, infection, post-dural headache and nerve damage.
+The most common potential risks include bleeding, infection, post-dural headache, and nerve damage.
 The potential side effects of the steroid medications include elevated blood sugar levels, disrupted sleep, altered mood, stomach ulcers and transient decrease in immune function.
 Patients that are on blood thinners, have an active infection, are immunosuppressed, or are pregnant should consult with their physician before receiving the procedure.